RuBoMa/mini-framework-git/README.md

 ### 1. Import the core functions from framework files:
 These import statements should be placed at the top of the main application file (typically app.js in the app folder):

-Note: Import paths must be adjusted to correspond with the project's folder structure as specified in the Prerequisites section
+Note: Import paths must be adjusted to correspond with the project's folder structure as specified in the Prerequisites section.

 ```javascript
 import { createVNode, mount } from '../framework/mini.js'